 With respect to ransomware attacks, it should also be noted that 40% of all data breach cases caused by this type of attack involve the use of desktop sharing software.
-Driven by the transformation of the business world with the adoption of remote work model due to COVID-19, this situation leads us to some other interesting data.
-According to the report, 14% of unauthorized access incidents involve the usage of desktop sharing applications.
+Driven by the transformation of the business world with the adoption of the remote work model due to COVID-19, this situation leads us to some other interesting data.
+According to the report, 14% of unauthorized access incidents involve the use of desktop sharing applications.

 To build an advanced cybersecurity infrastructure, you should grant only as much privilege and access as necessary to privileged accounts, which may later become internal threats, and you should control the access permissions you grant and the movements in the system on a 24/7 basis.
-The report states that privilege misuse, which is defined as employees' misuse of legitimate access granted to them, is 2.5 times more likely to occur as a result of an error than as a result of misuse.
+The report states that privilege misuse, which is defined as the employees' misuse of legitimate access granted to them, is 2.5 times more likely to occur as a result of an error than as a result of intended misuse.

 Human error is responsible for 13% of data breaches.
 Still a dominant trend, human errors are largely due to misconfigured cloud storage systems.
 It is extremely important to get support from artificial intelligence and automation to prevent human errors.
 However, it is equally important to provide employees with the right training on the use of cybersecurity and information technologies.
 It is predicted that human errors may be decreased if the awareness of employees is raised and the access to cloud systems is controlled by the cooperation of artificial intelligence and automation.

 Another remarkable topic in the report is the human element.
-According to Verizon's DBIR 2022, 82% of the data security breach cases of this year involved the human element.
+According to Verizon's DBIR 2022, 82% of the data security breach cases analyzed this year involved the human element.
 Unfortunately, the negative contribution of the human element continues to significantly stand out in incidents such as phishing and misuse of stolen credentials.